Skip to main content

 Haus der Kulturen der Welt © visitberlin, Foto: Wolfgang Scholvien

-Make yourself comfortable in the deck chairs and listen to the music...
-It's also worth stopping at the House of World Cultures, as you'll have a great view over the Spree, the Chancellery and the main train station.
-And you can take one of the many passing ships for a ride on the Spree.
+Make yourself comfortable in the deckchairs and listen to the music ...
+A stop at the House of World Cultures is also worthwhile, as you have a great view over the Spree, the Chancellery and the main railway station.
+And you can take a Spree cruise from the landing stage of one of the many passing ships.

 Historic Harbour in Berlin